How To Make a Resume, Recruiter & Insights by Luis Mojica

 General tips:

-The resume must be created for the position.
-It is important that when creating a resume you have the job description available since you will want the skills requested for the position to be reflected in your resume.
-You will create a new resume for each position that you apply since not all positions will ask for the same skills.
+It is important to have the job description available when creating a resume.
+This helps you reflect the skills requested for the position in your resume.
+Create a new resume for each position you apply to, as not all positions require the same skills.